Amphilophus labiatus: Aquarium

 Aquarists who keep cichlids regard red devils as aggressive fish.
 This aggressive behavior combined with their razor sharp teeth and powerful jaws means cohabitants should be chosen carefully and the fish should be kept in a large aquarium.
 Red devils may be so aggressive that they ram into the glass to get at invaders, break heaters and other aquarium equipment, and will sometimes bite their owners.

 Invasive species

-In Indonesia this species was introduced as aquarium ornamental fish.
+In Indonesia, this species was introduced as ornamental aquarium fish.
 This fish became a big problem in Lake Toba, threatening other species there.
-However, it was released to the wild and has become an invasive species, especially in lakes of Java, Sulawesi and Papua.
+However, it was released to the wild and has become an invasive species, especially in the lakes of Java, Sulawesi and Papua.